2nd WEAR Dataset Challenge

 Christina Runkel, University of Cambridge

-Alexander Hoelzemann, University of Siegen
+Dr. Alexander Hoelzemann, University of Colorado Boulder

-Mathias Ciliberto, University of Sussex
+Dr. Mathias Ciliberto, University of Cambridge

 Prof. Dr. Kristof Van Laerhoven, University of Siegen